About Us

 Our mission is to support children, women and people with disabilities through sustainable and inclusive development, fostering autonomy, dignity and long-term well-being.
 We do this by promoting education, women’s empowerment, disability support and sustainable livelihood opportunities.

-Since its foundation, AID India’s commitment has continued to grow, becoming a trusted partner for supporters and organizations around the world, particularly in Italy, the United States and the Netherlands.
+Since its foundation, AID India’s commitment has continued to grow, becoming a trusted partner for supporters and organisations around the world, particularly in Italy, the United States and the Netherlands.

 Today, our work is deeply rooted in the local communities of Sathankulam and Virudhunagar, Tamil Nadu.
 Together with residents and volunteers, we welcome anyone who shares our values to join us in making a real, lasting difference.